Tavira travel guide

 Best Hotels in Tavira — Where to Stay

 Tavira has a small, good-quality hotel scene without the resort complex infrastructure of the western Algarve.
 It is one of the better-value overnight stops in the region — prices are lower than the Algarve average, and the old town location provides genuine character.
+The town sits on both sides of the Gilão River, with a Roman bridge connecting the two halves, and the whitewashed buildings, rooftop terraces, and church towers give it an atmosphere that the western Algarve resort towns lack.

 Best Areas to Stay

-Quatro Águas — the area by the ferry pier, 2km from the historic centre.
-Better for immediate beach island access but less convenient for the town itself.
+Quatro Águas — the area by the ferry pier, 2km southeast of the historic centre along the river.
+Better for immediate Ilha de Tavira beach access (the ferry crossing takes approximately 10 minutes) but less convenient for the town itself.
+The road from town follows the river and is walkable, though in summer heat a taxi (approximately €5) is more practical.

 Where to Stay